BestSolution-at/quak/docs/AUTHORIZATION.md

 openssl pkcs8 -topk8 -nocrypt -inform pem -in rsaPrivateKey.pem -outform pem -out privateKey.pem
 ```

-Once this configuration is done correctly, usernames defined in user-permissions list, will be able access permitted repositories provided that tokens are available in Maven requests.
+Once this configuration is done correctly, usernames defined in user-permissions list, will be able to access permitted repositories provided that tokens are available in Maven requests.